cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

         computation time: 385
         total time: 400

 Better.
-SimpleTruffler is only 4x slower than CPython.
+SimpleMumbler is only 4x slower than CPython.
 Not bad for a language quicky thrown together.
 CPython is written in C and has a bytecode interpreter that helps explain why it's faster than our little language.

 I'll settle for fibonacci as a benchmark.
 Our terribly inefficient algorithm gives us plenty of avenues for improvement.
 We make a lot of function calls so if we improve that we should get a big speed up.
 Getting rid of boxed longs would really help.

 Algorithms > Interpreter
 ---------------------------------------

-Out of curiosity, I converted the Truffler implementation to one that uses a much faster, linear algorithm.
+Out of curiosity, I converted the Mumbler implementation to one that uses a much faster, linear algorithm.

 ```scheme
 (define fibonacci